 The default progress bar is printed with the # symbol.
 We can also print the progress bar as a spinner like the loading circle shown in web browsers.

 Similar to tqdm, it can be wrapped around an iterable or can be used along with a context manager.

-If you want to use the print statement along with the progress bar, an extremely messy output will be displayed as a new progress bar is displayed on the output screen after every print statement.
+If you want to use the print function along with the progress bar, an extremely messy output will be displayed as a new progress bar is displayed on the output screen after every print function.

 To avoid this, the

 progressbar2 library can be used.
-It allows standard redirect to output, allowing for a clean progress bar along with the print statement.
+It allows standard redirect to output, allowing for a clean progress bar along with the print function.

 The last alternative mentioned here is the